stevelandeyasana/awesome-swift/README.md

 * [LocalizationKit](https://github.com/willpowell8/LocalizationKit_iOS) - Realtime dynamic localization of your app with remote management so you can manage maintain and deploy translations without resubmitting app.
 * [Localize](https://github.com/andresilvagomez/Localize) - Localize apps using e.g. regular expressions in Localizable.strings.
 * [Localize-Swift](https://github.com/marmelroy/Localize-Swift) - Localize apps using e.g. regular expressions in Localizable.strings.
+* [Locheck](https://github.com/Asana/locheck) - Validate your .strings and .stringsdict files for errors
 * [NoOptionalInterpolation](https://github.com/T-Pham/NoOptionalInterpolation) - Get rid of "Optional(...)" and "nil" in string interpolation.
 Easy pluralization.
 * [SwiftGen-L10n](https://github.com/SwiftGen/SwiftGen#localizablestrings) - A tool to auto-generate `enums` for all your Localizable.strings keys (with appropriate associated values if those strings contains printf-format placeholders like `%@`).
 * [Translatio](https://github.com/andrealufino/Translatio) - Super lightweight library that helps you to localize strings, even directly in storyboards.